APPRENTICESHIPS

 Apprentice Wages and Progression

 Apprentices shall be paid an increasingly progressive schedule of wages consistent with skills and knowledge acquired.
-The rate for each period of the apprenticeship is expressed as a percentage of the skill Construction Craft Laborer journeyworker rate specified in the collective bargaining agreement.
-The schedule that follows provides for four equal periods of approximately 1,000 hours of work and training each:
+The rate for each period of the apprenticeship is expressed as a percentage of the skill Construction Craft Laborer journey worker rate specified in the collective bargaining agreement.
+The schedule that follows provides for four equal periods of approximately 1800 hours of work and 320 hours of training.

-- First period at 75% of the journeyworker rate.
+- First period at 90% of the journey worker rate.

-- Second period at 85% of the journeyworker rate.
+- Second period at 95% of the journey worker rate.

 Apprentice Benefits